dopdahl16/252-DAW/README.md

 - Visual, real time display of audio files and their wave form (akin to Audacity or Garage Band)
 - Right click features

-Unless otherwise explicitly stated in the file, all files in this repository are copyright free and are free to use, edit, and copy as you wish.
+Unless otherwise explicitly stated in the file, all files in this repository are under the creative commons license Attribution 4.0 International (CC BY 4.0).
+See https://creativecommons.org/licenses/by/4.0/.
+All .wav files included in this repository are not mine.
+They are being used under the licence provided by https://freesound.org/, which is where all of the sounds come from.

 Feel free to email me with any questions.
 Also if you have any idea how the metadata in .wav files works PLEASE email me at dopdahl16@gmail.com.
 I'm still trying to figure that wacky stuff out.